Sleep Off That Food Coma Before Getting on the Road!

 - Red meat

-Some foods might make you feel particularly sleepy, but since postprandial somnolence is caused by the digestive process, it can be the result of eating any food.
+Since postprandial somnolence is caused by the digestive process, it can be the result of eating any food.
 Overeating in particular can lead to a food coma, since it gives the body more food to digest.
 This is why food-centric holidays, like Thanksgiving, tend to result in a big post-meal energy crash!